mantidproject/mantid/dev-docs/source/VSCode.rst

 **Linux/OSX:**

-This assumes that you have generated in CMake using the ninja the commands can be switched out with the command and various args for whatever you have generated with.
+This assumes that you have generated in CMake using ninja.
+The commands can be switched out with the command and various args for whatever you have generated with.

 .. code-block:: javascript